 How to Backup Really Big Files

 Graphic designers, video editors, music producers and others who create large amounts of data need a different backup strategy to the software that comes with Windows and Mac operating systems.
-The solution is to use a tape backup system which can store and quickly retrieve many terabytes, cataloging petabytes as quickly as possible.
+The archivists solution is to use a tape backup system which can store and quickly retrieve many terabytes, cataloging petabytes as quickly as possible.
 Projects are often created on one or more external solid state or fusion drives configured in a managed array, archived to project disks.
-All of the data on these disks must be backed up to tape otherwise there is no backup, just online storage.
+Even so, all of this disk data must be backed up to tape otherwise there is no backup, just online storage.
 Storage is then restored and rotated on monthly and annual rotations, sometimes lasting decades.

 Backup the Cloud